zabbix/zabbix/src/go/plugins/postgres/README.md

 # PostgreSQL plugin
 Provides native Zabbix solution for monitoring PostgreSQL (object-relational database system).
 It can monitor several PostgreSQL instances simultaneously, remote or local to the Zabbix Agent.
+Native connection encryption is supported.
 The plugin keeps connections in the open state to reduce network congestion, latency, CPU and memory usage.
 Best for use in conjunction with the official [PostgreSQL template.](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/db/postgresql_agent2) You can extend it or create your template for your specific needs.